itsjordanmuller/2023-python-100-days/README.md

 4. **Redundant Outer Try-Except Block**: The outer `try` and `except` blocks around the `make_pie(4)` call became redundant after adding the exception handling inside the `make_pie` function.
 Since the function already handles the IndexError internally, there is no need for additional error handling outside the function.

 #### [C. Key Error Handling](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-030/Exercises/3-key-error-handling.py)

+In this exercise, I explored handling KeyError exceptions in Python, specifically while working with a list of dictionaries.
+The task involved iterating through `facebook_posts`, a list of dictionaries, and summing up the "Likes" from each post.

+1. **Understanding KeyError**: A KeyError occurs when trying to access a key in a dictionary that does not exist.
+In this case, some dictionaries in the `facebook_posts` list did not have the "Likes" key, which could potentially lead to a KeyError when the code tries to access `post["Likes"]`.

+2. **Implementing Exception Handling**: To address this, a `try` block was used around the code that could raise the KeyError (accessing `post["Likes"]`).
+In the `except` block, I caught the KeyError and used a `pass` statement to do nothing in cases where the "Likes" key is missing.
+This prevented the program from crashing and allowed it to continue iterating through the list.

+3. **Accumulating Likes**: The `total_likes` variable was used to accumulate the count of "Likes" from each post.
+If a post did not have the "Likes" key, the KeyError was caught, and the loop continued to the next post without modifying `total_likes`.

+4. **Result Output**: After iterating through all the posts, the total number of likes was printed out.
+This gave a sum of likes from posts that contained the "Likes" key, safely ignoring those that didn't.

 ## Day 31